 This is the one to watch and the country where Mereb Technologies has built its primary software delivery center.
 Ethiopia has 128.7 million people, a median age of 19, and a tech industry growing at 11.27 percent annually toward $3.53 billion by 2029.
 BPO alone is projected at $0.92 billion in the same period.

 The government is visibly committed.
 The Digital Ethiopia 2025 Strategy, the Homegrown Economic Reform Programme, and a 3,000-seat purpose-built BPO facility announced at the Elevate Africa 2026 forum in Addis Ababa all signal national-level investment in the sector.
 Over 500 tech startups have launched in Addis Ababa since 2020.
 Microsoft, Google, and Amazon are actively hiring Ethiopian tech talent.
-Ethiopia ranks twenty-third in the Global Outsourcing Talent Index today.
+Ethiopia ranks twenty-third in the Global Engineering Talent Index today.
 That ranking will not hold for long.

-Ethiopia — The Numbers
+Ethiopia: The Numbers

-128.7M population · Median age 19 · Tech sector CAGR 11.27% (2024–2029) · BPO market: $0.92B projected · 500+ tech startups in Addis Ababa since 2020 · 3,000-seat BPO facility underway · Microsoft, Google, Amazon hiring locally · Digital Ethiopia 2025 strategy active.
+128.7M population · Median age 19 · Tech sector CAGR 11.27% (2024 to 2029) · BPO market: $0.92B projected · 500+ tech startups in Addis Ababa since 2020 · 3,000-seat BPO facility underway · Microsoft, Google, Amazon hiring locally · Digital Ethiopia 2025 strategy active.

 Africa's largest economy. $1.1 trillion GDP, 215 million people, the continent's biggest ICT sector.
 BPO employment is at 16,000 and climbing.
 A booming fintech and SaaS startup scene demonstrates serious technical depth and multilingual capability adds further range for international clients.